cleesmith/keys2text_proxy/README.md

   We plan to continually add new integrations.
 Maybe?

 - **Advanced Features**
+  Next in the hopper 🎡:<br>
-  Next Up: NER (name entity recognition) for existing writing and reverse-NER for story outlining.
+  🤖 NER (name entity recognition) for existing writing<br>
+  ⏪ reverse-NER for story outlining

 ## Contributing